github/training.github.com/README.md

 If you want to pass arguments into `script/server` like `--watch` to do auto-file regeneration you can still do so by just passing in the arguments.

-Then entire site uses [Jekyll](http://jekyllrb.com), so if you want to know how all the layouts, includes and other miscellany works, check out the [Jekyll Wiki](https://github.com/mojombo/jekyll/wiki).
+The entire site uses [Jekyll](http://jekyllrb.com), so if you want to know how all the layouts, includes and other miscellany works, check out the [Jekyll Wiki](https://github.com/mojombo/jekyll/wiki).

 ## Materials Format